michimoser/bp4dsm.github.io/bp_new.md

  Try to hide complexity in domain frameworks.
 This makes development of code generators more efficient and improves readability of the generated code.
 ### ID-176 Phase: Implementation DSM target: DT
 #### Provide user modes
- Even though, Provide different users modes according to user experience
+ Provide different user modes according to the experience of users.
+Modes may adapt tooling support and provide hints to novice users.
+Moreover, modes could be used to filter language concepts according to tasks users need to transform.
 ### ID-38 Phase: Implementation DSM target: DT
-#### Identify usage convention
+#### Define usage convention
- description
+ Not everything has to be enforced by language design.
+Try to define language usage conventions.
+This may produce simpler language designs and facilitate flexible language usage.
 ### ID-41 Phase: Implementation DSM target: DT
 #### Teamwork support
- description
+ Just like any other software development approach, DSM must care for teamwork support.
+Models written in a DSL must be versioned, tagged and evolved in a team setting.
+DSL tooling must facilitate team support.
 ### ID-44 Phase: Implementation DSM target: DT
 #### Check constraints first
  description